7Ragnarok7/DEDMAP/README.md

 All the additional requirements will be installed automatically.
 Just execute the "install.sh" file ;)

+The tool can be run without installing as well (./dedmap) but it is recommended to install it.
+After installing the tool, the color of the **DEDMAP banner** will change from *WHITE* to *RED*.

 ### Uninstallation :-

+ - Follow the Below steps using ***termux-uninstall.sh*** if installing for termux
 ```sh
 $ cd DEDMAP
 $ chmod +x uninstall.sh